ned14/outcome/doc/src/content/changelog/_index.md

 ---
 ## v2.1 in progress [[project]](https://github.com/ned14/outcome/projects/1)

+- `include/outcome/outcome.natvis` is now namespace permuted like the rest of Outcome, so debugging Outcome based code in Visual Studio should look much prettier than before.

 - [#162](https://github.com/ned14/outcome/issues/162)
     - `.has_failure()` was returning false at times when it should have returned true.